-A notary public in Kim Seng is a public servant appointed by a state official.
+A notary public in Little India is a public servant appointed by a state official.
 The general focus of his or her job is to witness the documents’ verification and administer oaths.
 They serve to deter fraud, appearing as an impartial witness for legal documents such as affidavits, deeds or powers of attorney.
 The presence of a notary public helps to screen for imposters and make sure both parties are entering into an agreement knowingly and willingly.

 Similarly, legalization is the process of proper authentication or screening of documents or the notary by the high commission or the embassy or the consulate of the country in which the document is to be used is authorized to or located in Singapore.
 In simple terms, it is the official confirmation of the originality of the documents or we can say that document legalization is just the confirmation that the stamp, seal or the signature showing in the document is genuine and not a fraud.

-Kim Seng Notary Public Service Locations
+Little India Notary Public Service Locations

 What a notary public does is witness the signing of the documents and ask each party for a sworn oath of authenticity.
 A notary license holder is a person legally authorized by a state to administer oaths, take acknowledgments & certify documents.
 A notary shall exercise no power or jurisdiction in criminal cases.

 A notary must ensure that the person signing a document to be notarized is who s/he says s/he is.
 Because identities are critical, a notary public may also spend some time verifying the names of the parties involved in the signing.